 Take note of any common traits, features, or characteristics that you see as desirable for employers.
 This will come to good use when you’re deciding which hobbies and interests are best to use.

 Chances are, you want to use this section to stand out.
-If so, what makes you a variable?
+If so, what makes you valuable?
 And why?

 Focus on being different.

 Don’t be afraid to get creative with your hobbies and interests resume section.
-At the same time, don’t force yourself to include random hobbies.
+At the same time, don’t include random hobbies for the sake of filling the section.
 It’s just as important that it makes logical sense and directly relates to your industry.

-Employers prefer having a fresh perspective on board and having someone with something new to offer.
+Employers prefer having a fresh perspective on board and having someone with new ideas to offer.

 For example, you could implicitly combine your interests with your personality traits to emphasize your skills.
 Doing this not only makes your hobbies and interests section creative, but it’s unique compared to everyone else since it highlights the value derived from your hobbies or interests subtly that the employers would benefit from.

 Don’t forget to match the job description by using keywords appropriately and naturally.
 Ultimately, everything you say needs to align with what employers need.